 Similar events are taking place in Tarija, Beni and Pando.
 Therefore, the four states each held a vote for or against autonomy.
 They did this through lawful referendums which were publicly held in each state.
 A referendum is a public vote not ordered by the central government, but ordered by the people themselves to take place.
 The people of the Eastern states of Bolivia, by a vast majority, publicly voted to order each of their governors to declare their states autonomous and draft statutes.
 In each of the four states the YES vote was over 80% during these referendums.
 The most famous of these was the Santa Cruz referendum - which was attended by nearly one million people who filled the city streets as far as the eye can see.
 It has come to be known as the "Town Hall Meeting of One Million People".
 In this video you can actually watch one million people ordering their governor to declare their state autonomous and draft the statutes.

 Soon after, Beni, Tarija and Pando followed suit and in each state over 80% of the population voted for autonomy.
 Not long after this, Cochabamba did the same with similar results.
 Soon all nine Bolivian states were given autonomy.
-However, the government quickly established a Ministry of Autonomies to centralize autonomy.
+However, the government quickly established a Ministry of Autonomies to centralize autonomy, which obviously defeated the purpose.

 The Bolivian government has made every effort to describe the cry for autonomy as a vote to secede from the Republic of Bolivia and form a new nation.
 Supporters of autonomy are described as separatists and enemies of the state.
 However, by law the government is obligated to acknowledge the vote of the people.
 Now, all nine Bolivian states are autonomous, per the new Bolivian constitution which was approved by about 57% of the population during a national referendum held on 25 January 2009.
 You can also download it in Spanish here: Nueva Constitución Política del Estado.